wp-plugins/wp-grins-ssl/readme.txt

 3. Look for 'Smilies' and check boxes as desired.
 (Comments are activated by default)

 == Changelog ==

+= 5.1.1 =
+* 2013 Dec 9, by Ipstenu
+* Tweak to bbPress call because JJJ hates me (not really)
+* Force prevent any code from running on login pages.
+* Proper Internationalization

 = 5.1 =
 * 2013 May 14, by Ipstenu